Champagne

 The History of the Champagne Vineyard

-The history of Champagne dates back to Antiquity, when the Romans introduced viticulture to the region.
-During the Middle Ages, the vineyards developed, but it was not until the 17th century that the region discovered the method of producing sparkling wines, which would go on to become iconic.
+The history of Champagne dates back to Antiquity, when the Romans introduced vine cultivation to the region.
+During the Middle Ages, the vineyards developed, but it was not until the 17th century that the region discovered the method for producing sparkling wines, which would go on to become iconic.

-In the 18th century, Champagne consolidated its reputation and iconic Champagne houses were established.
+In the 18th century, Champagne consolidated its reputation and iconic Champagne houses were born.
 Champagne conquered the international market, becoming a symbol of celebration and luxury.
-In the 20th century, strict regulations came into force to preserve the authenticity of Champagne, defining the permitted regions, grape varieties, and production methods.
+In the 20th century, strict regulations were introduced to preserve the authenticity of Champagne, defining the authorized regions, grape varieties, and production methods.

 Today, Champagne is globally recognized as one of the most prestigious wine regions.
-Champagne wines are associated with elegance and celebration, and producers continue to uphold high standards, thus preserving the region's exceptional viticultural heritage.
+Champagne wines are associated with elegance and celebration, and producers continue to maintain high standards, thus preserving the region's exceptional winemaking heritage.

 Traditional Method and Champagne Styles

-Made from the principal grape varieties Chardonnay, Pinot Noir, and Pinot Meunier, Champagne can sometimes be Blanc de Blancs (a white wine made from white grapes only, for example 100% Chardonnay, yielding an elegant and mineral Champagne), or Blanc de Noirs (a white wine made from black grapes only, for example 100% Pinot Noir, yielding a fruitier, fuller-bodied, and more vinous Champagne).
+Made from the main grape varieties Chardonnay, Pinot Noir, and Pinot Meunier, Champagne can sometimes be Blanc de Blancs (a white wine made from white grapes only, for example 100% Chardonnay giving an elegant and mineral Champagne), or Blanc de Noirs (a white wine made from black grapes only, for example 100% Pinot Noir, giving a fruitier, fuller-bodied, and more vinous Champagne).

-Champagne is crafted using a technique known as the Traditional Method (or Méthode Champenoise), which involves the production of a still base wine followed by a second fermentation in the bottle, thanks to the addition of a liqueur de tirage that creates the natural bubbles characteristic of Champagne.
-The bottles then undergo an aging process on the lees, which contributes to the complexity and richness of the aromas.
-Finally, after disgorgement, the addition of a dosage liqueur allows, among other things, the adjustment of the sugar level of the Champagne, ranging from brut (dry) to doux (sweet) Champagnes.
-Here is the classification of Champagne styles from least sweet to sweetest, in grams of sugar per liter.
+Champagne is produced using a technique called the Traditional Method (or Méthode Champenoise), which involves producing a still base wine followed by a second fermentation in the bottle through the addition of a liqueur de tirage, which creates the natural bubbles characteristic of Champagne.
+The bottles then undergo an aging process on lees, which contributes to the complexity and richness of the aromas.
+Finally, after disgorgement, the addition of a dosage liqueur will, among other things, allow the sugar level of the Champagne to be adjusted, ranging from brut (dry) to doux (sweet) Champagnes.
+Below is the classification of Champagne mentions from least sweet to sweetest in grams of sugar per litre.

 • Non-Dosé or Brut Nature: No dosage added.